-I originally stared this blog September 2017 (the same week I got my diagnosis) to blog about my experiences with fibromyalgia.
+I initially started this blog September 2017 (the same week I got my diagnosis) to blog about my experiences with fibromyalgia.
 I wanted it to be a place where my friends and family can go to understand what I go through on a daily basis.
 Especially since I’m not a very open person.

-I blogged until about November of the same year but I wasn’t consisted.
+I blogged until about November of the same year, but I wasn’t consistent.
 What started out as an awesome thing, slowly drifted to “I can’t do this.”
-I went on a three week hiatus, came back with one post, and that was that.
-I thought as soon as I received my diagnosis, everything was great and I could take over the world now.
+I went on a three-week hiatus, came back with one post, and that was that.
+I thought as soon as I received my diagnosis, everything was great, and I could take over the world now.
 It felt like a light switch was finally turned on and now I could see.
-But here’s the thing, when you’re in the dark for so long and you finally turn the light on, your eyes need to adjust.
+But here’s the thing, when you’re in the dark for so long, and you eventually turn the light on, your eyes need to adjust.
 I needed to adjust.
 I still was trying to figure out what exactly was fibromyalgia while trying to tell my story at the same time.
 I jumped the gun.
 I still needed time to digest everything.

-I’m not perfect and that’s why I don’t expect my blog to be.
-My life is a constant work in progress which will be a reflection of my blog.
+I’m not perfect, and that’s why I don’t expect my blog to be.
+My life is a constant work in progress which will be reflected on my blog.

-So buckle up because I’ve been existing for way too long, now I’m heading full speed to living.
+So buckle up because I’ve existed for way too long, now I’m heading full speed to living.

 *puts car in reverse*